What does a histology technician do?

-Some associate degree programs include a histology clinical rotation in a medical facility that allow you to complete your education and certificate program as one program.
+Some associate degree programs include a histology clinical rotation in a medical facility that allows you to complete your education and certificate program as one program.

-Most histology technicians become certified through the American Society for Clinic Pathologists (ASCP) and practices under the credentials of HT(ASCP).
+Most histology technicians become certified through the American Society for Clinical Pathology (ASCP) and practices under the credentials of HT(ASCP).